 If your claim is at the final level and is under review by the TSGLI Review Panel, processing time is approximately one year.

 TSGLI Appeal Lawyers

-The TSGLI appeal lawyers at Brett O’Brien Law, LLC, provide nationwide representation to servicemembers applying for and appealing TSGLI claims.
+The TSGLI appeal lawyers at National Security Law Firm provide nationwide representation to servicemembers applying for and appealing TSGLI claims.
 Unfortunately, many servicemembers have found that obtaining TSGLI benefits is not an easy task.